How To... - Deco&Design - Furniture

 • the hob does not sit next to the fridge.
 If the kitchen is very small and the position of the fridge is very close to the hob, a small insulating wall should be fitted between them,

-• In the case of the gas hob, the hood is mounted at min.
+• In the case of gas hob, the hood is mounted at min.
 65 cm and max.
 80 cm high,

 • if the hob is electric, the hood can be mounted at a minimum distance of 55 cm.
 The maximum distance remains the same,